Student Help & Support

 Some of our online courses use RPNow, a remote proctoring service for exams.
 Check your syllabus and/or course orientation to learn whether your course uses RPNow.
 If it does, instructions on how to schedule your proctored exam will be posted in the course before any exams.
-View the RPNow Student Setup Guide for more information.
+For more assistance with remote proctoring:

 If you are eligible for disability-related accommodations on tests, please contact Disability Support Services for more information and scheduling.

 Textbooks and Course Materials

 Textbooks and Course Materials